openvmp/openvmp/docs/Roadmap.md

 Below you can see some draft ideas that you can work on as a contributor.

-Reach out to opevmp@proton.me and/or submit your pull request.
+Reach out to opevmp@proton.me to discuss more details and/or submit your pull request.

 ## Short term tactical needs

-- fix the URDF model to get rid of vibration during simulation
-- fix Gazebo world physics to prevent the model from "flying away"
-- specialized ros2\_control controller for walking
+- rewrite the existing FreeCAD design using CadQuery
+- sensor filter in 'remote_encoder' to ignore faulty readings
+- add support for joint brakes to the joint trajectory controller
 - add odometry components
+- add vision components
 - add SLAM components

 ## Long term strategic goals